-Background/ Issues: Where we are now? • The Royal Borough Policy Context/ linking documents: • The RBKC Objectives: Where we want to get to? • To ensure that the Actions: How will we get there? is committed to managing all of its parks, including Emslie Horniman's Pleasance, in an environmentally sustainable manner.
+Background/ Issues: Where we are now?
+Policy Context/ linking documents: Objectives: Where we want to get to?
+Actions: How will we get there?
+The Royal Borough is committed to managing all of its parks, including Emslie Horniman's Pleasance, in an environmentally sustainable manner.
 However, improvements can and are always being made.
-Environment Strategy 2006- 2011. • The RBKC Ten-year Parks Strategy 2006- 2015 • The RBKC Local Biodiversity Action Plan Park is managed to protect and enhance biodiversity and to improve sustainable practices. the Environment Strategy 2006-2011 and following guidelines set out below.
+The RBKC Environment Strategy 2006- 2011.
+The RBKC Ten-year Parks Strategy 2006- 2015 The RBKC Local Biodiversity Action Plan To ensure that the Park is managed to protect and enhance biodiversity and to improve sustainable practices.
+By closely following the Environment Strategy 2006-2011 and following guidelines set out below.
 Quadron Services, our Grounds Maintenance Contractor, will be aiming to gain ISO 14001